audiotool/manual/manuals/editor/tempo_automation.rst

 Tempo Automation
 ================

-The bpm of a track can now be automated.
-Just open the master section in the timeline.
+The bpm of a track can be automated.
+Just open the master section in the timeline and add keyframes at the desiered location.

 .. image:: /images/BPM-automation.png